-Real Copper: First of all, there are a lot of copper knockoffs out there.
+Real Copper: There are a lot of copper knockoffs out there.
 You can buy copper-colored cookware that contains no real copper at all, or tri-ply copper cookware that has a thin electroplating of copper on the exterior.

-Tri-ply is perhaps the hardest to buy, because some of it is very good quality, even if most of the heating properties come from the interior aluminum.
-But some of it is cheap, and the copper plating can begin to wear off after just a few uses.
+Tri-ply is hardest to buy because some of it is very good quality, even if most of the heating properties come from the interior aluminum.
+But some of it is cheap, and the copper plating can wear off after just a few uses.
 Worse yet, you often pay a premium for it.

-You'll know real copper cookware by the price, which is take-your-breath-away expensive.
+You'll know real copper cookware by the price: expensive.

 Weight: Once you know you're looking at real copper cookware (or good quality tri-ply, which can be a fair compromise), look for thickness or weight.
 Copper cookware is sold by the millimeter, and can range from 1.5mm to 3mm thick; the more you pay, the more copper you get.
-The great thing is that reputable copper brands always share the copper thickness, so you know what you're paying for.
+Reputable copper brands always provide copper thickness so you know exactly what you're paying for.

 Like any other cookware, the thicker and heavier the copper, the better the heating performance.
-You may not need 3mm thick like Julia Child insisted on, but we recommend not going lower than 1.5mm for real copper.
+You may not need 3mm like Julia Child insisted on, but we recommend not going lower than 1.5mm.

 To learn more about copper cookware and its many knockoffs, including tri-ply, see our Copper Cookware Guide.